Brandon Village an Easy Stroll from Rosebelle’s Inn

 Explore covered bridges finding these marvelous structures is interesting, Vermont has over one hundred statewide.

-This stately second French mansard and carriage barn known as Rosebelle’s Victorian Inn was previously owned and private residence of Warren Kimble family during middle nineteen seventies and eighties.
+Point of interest this stately Second French Mansard and Carriage House Barn now well known as Rosebelle’s Victorian Inn was previously owned and residence of the Warren Kimble family during middle nineteen seventies and eighties.

 Art Studios, Galleries and Bookstore

-From Rosebelle’s you can easily stroll to the Brandon Artist Guild and numerous artist studios or browse through Briggs Carriage bookstore.
+From Rosebelle’s you can easily stroll to the Brandon Artist Guild and numerous artist studios.

-Rosebelle’s was instrumental during era of fugitive escaping through the historic underground railroad.
+Rosebelle’s was known as instrumental during era of fugitive escaping through the historic underground railroad.

 Explore Mt.
 Moosalamoo and Moosalamoo Recreation area in Vermont: